How We Build for HIPAA: The Controls and Processes Behind Sidebench’s Healthcare Application Development

 How We Build for HIPAA

-We’ve shipped 50+ healthcare applications over the past decade, and every one of them runs on the same HIPAA compliance foundation — 47 controls across five Security Rule categories, built into the application layer from day one.
-This isn’t a marketing page about how seriously we take security.
-It’s a walkthrough of what we actually do, the specific controls we implement, and why application-layer compliance is where most development teams fall short.
+We’ve shipped 60+ healthcare applications over the past 14 years, and every one of them runs on the same HIPAA compliance foundation: 47 controls across five Security Rule categories, built into the application layer from day one.
+This is a walkthrough of what those controls are, how we implement them, and why application-layer compliance is where most development teams fall short.

 Healthcare Implementations